-Bill Bruce is throwing open the doors of WF Bruce Antiques this coming Tuesday 3 December to launch the festive period with his annual exclusive, Christmas clock exhibition.
+Bill Bruce is throwing open the doors of WF Bruce Antiques this coming Tuesday 3 December to launch the festive period with his annual exclusive, Christmas clock exhibition of vintage clocks.

 His exhibition will showcase his very best antique clocks including lantern clocks, longcase clocks, mantel and wall clocks.
 They have all been painstakingly and sympathetically restored in their eighteenth century workshop below the gallery.

 A longcase, mantel or lantern clock is one of the most unique presents you can buy for each other, and it’s a gift that you can enjoy throughout your lives together.
 It’s a practical, beautiful, living antique which gives pleasure every time it strikes the hour.
 You can visit the Christmas clock exhibition at WF Bruce Antiques’ showroom, 5 North St, Lewes until Friday 20 December.

 Five examples of vintage clocks made by the renowned Richard Comber of Lewes will be on display at his exhibition.